WalkerTexas-coder/Instructor-Lectures/unit_1_2_javascript/javascript-hof.md

 // Arrays - predictable, great for storing and accessing data

 // Higher-order functions - a subcategory of built in method that are called on arrays and used for iteration
+> HoF's are names as such because they are methods that take functions as one of their arguments.

 // WAY MORE EFFICIENT THAN FOR LOOPS!